Sales and Use Tax Reauthorization

-The County's Open Space & Trails Advisory Board—a resident-appointed oversight board for the sales tax program—has been actively involved in this process.
-They also have participated in the County's reauthorization committee, which has worked over the past six months to review potential options and additional data regarding the sales tax and reauthorization timeline.
-The committee has a few recommendations for consideration of an extension—based on public input and feedback from our municipal partners—including:
+The County's Open Space & Trails Advisory Board—a resident-appointed oversight board for the sales tax program—was actively involved in this process.
+They also participated in the County's reauthorization committee, which met for six months in 2021 and reviewed potential options and additional data regarding the sales tax and reauthorization timeline.
+The committee made a few recommendations for consideration of an extension—based on public input and feedback from our municipal partners—including:

 - No changes to the municipal shareback formula.
 We know how critical these funds are to our communities in supporting local park and open space operations.